divnix/std/ARCHITECTURE.md

 ## Modularity & Virality Model

 We aim to provide a public registry in which we index and aggregate additional Block Types and Cells from the Standard user community that are not maintained in-tree.
-A good documentation story will be part of that registry.
+To boost its value, aggregate documentation will be part of that registry.
+We need to decide on how to deeply integrate documentation concerns, such as structured docstrings & adjacent readmes, into the framework.